Alert Source Discuss

 Note: The JVM, Wasm, and .NET VMs enforce similar constraints for similar reasons.

 The above is a purely semantic specification, placing no constraints on the syntax of bytecode beyond being an array of opcodes and immediate data.
 Subroutines here are not contiguous sequences of bytecode: they are subgraphs of the bytecode’s full control-flow graph.
 The EVM is a simple state machine, and the control-flow graph for a program represents every possible change of state.
-Each instruction simply advances the state machine one more step, and the state has no syntactic structure.
+Each instruction simply advances the machine one state, and the instructions and state have minimal syntactic structure.
 We only promise that valid code will not, as it were, jam up the gears of the machine.

 With no syntactic constraints and minimal semantic constraints, we maximize opportunities for optimizations, including tail call elimination, multiple-entry calls, efficient register allocation, and inter-procedural optimizations.
 Since we want to support online compilation of EVM code to native code, it is crucial that the EVM code be as well optimized as possible by high-level-language compilers — upfront and offline.